gianni001/ExileReborn/readme.md

 Repalce your Exile.Altis pbo, with the pbo'd Exile.Altis folder in this repo Install marma - marma.io

+Navigate to @ExileServer\addons\JohnOs_events\addons\Events\Persistent_vehicles

+Open the spawn_vehicles.sqf
+On line 22, change the UID to your UID -- This needs to be a valid UID that exists in the account table of your data base.
+If you are using a fresh database, fire the server up, join the server and this will create an account entry.
+Then use the UID from there.

 If you are using infiStar, dont embarrass your self and use these settings insde your EXILE_AHAT_CONFIG.hpp

 	/* The following 4 options can be disabled by putting the value to -1.
 For example "TGV = -1;" */